newchuyalong/libgdx-learning/Issue-Tracker.md

 If you have been sent to this page it is because you have posted something on the libgdx issue tracker that is not an issue.
-We handle thousands of issues and cannot burn our time explaining to each person what an issue tracker is for.
-Instead we send you here, which explains what you need to do.
+We handle thousands of issues and cannot burn our time explaining to each person how an issue tracker works.
+Instead we send you here, which explains your options.

 ## What do I do now? ##